PixxxeL/python-html-purifier/README.md

 Django Usage
 ------------

-As usual used in models and forms.
+As  usually used in models and forms.
 Here is `purifier.models.PurifyedCharField`, `purifier.models.PurifyedTextField`
 for Django ORM and `purifier.forms.PurifyedCharField` for Django forms